<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Millennial Renters

 There is so much talk today as to how millennials shape our economy.
-Their job and rental stats are often cited to demonstrate whether a particular city or area is growing or is stagnate.
-It’s reported they have been the hardest hit in past years’ economic downturn.
-Lack of jobs and heavy student debt found many living with parents for extended periods of time.
-However, the trend is slowly changing and this group is looking to rent before they buy in effort to get control of their finances first.
+Their job and rental stats are often cited to demonstrate whether a particular city or area is growing or is stagnating.
+It’s reported they have been the hardest hit in past year’s economic downturn.
+Lack of jobs and heavy student debt found many living with parents for extended periods.
+However, the trend is slowly changing and this group is looking to rent before they buy in an effort to get control of their finances first.

 Millennials prefer: